rstanton13/snakejaws/README.md

-### Data and scripts for Stanton et al., Functional dietary specialization drives phenotypic evolution in the snake jaw system
+Functional dietary specialization and unique biomechanical trade-offs underpin phenotypic evolution in the snake jaw system